SensorUp/signal/README.md

 # Data

-Open data from the [Canada Food Guide](https://open.canada.ca/data/en/dataset/e5f4a98e-0ccf-4e5e-9912-d308b46c5a7f) is provided under the `/data` folder.
+Data is provided under the `/data` folder.

-# Interface
+# Expectations

-A modern React interface is required and the key focus for front-end candidates.
+For frontend developers:
+- We expect you to use modern `React`, only functional components with hooks, no classes.
+- We expect your submission to be in ts/tsx.
+- We also expect you to use modern css and html.
+The resulting should be responsive.
+- We do not expect you to design and develop the API, load the CSV data directly and process the data on the client side is good enough.

 # Submissions